 Sealing Gaps

 Sealing gaps around window frames and doors is crucial to minimize cold and damp entry.
 Insulated cavity closers help ensure these areas are well-insulated and free from cold bridges.
 Proper sealing will enhance the overall performance of your insulation and maintain a comfortable indoor environment.
+Additionally, sealing joints between insulation boards to prevent air leakage is essential for improving energy efficiency and reducing heating costs.

 Finishing Touches

+Internal insulation can significantly impact the living space by enhancing energy efficiency and reducing cold spots, making the home more comfortable.
 These materials ensure the insulating interior walls are not only effective but also visually pleasing.

 Reinstalling Skirting Boards

 Reinstalling skirting boards is an important step to cover the edges of the insulation and maintain the room’s appearance.
 Before fitting the skirting boards, check for any gaps or cracks and seal them properly to ensure a neat finish.
+This helps to prevent air leakage, which enhances energy efficiency and contributes to the overall comfort and cost-effectiveness of your home by minimizing heating costs.

 This step enhances the overall look of your insulated wall and provides a polished final touch.